5jt/dyalog-cookbook/manuscript/05_logging.md

 We now have `MyApp` logging its work in a subfolder of the application folder and reporting problems which it has anticipated.

 Next we need to consider how to handle and report errors we have _not_ anticipated.
 We should also return some kind of error code to Windows.
 If `MyApp` encounters an error, any process calling it needs to know.
+But before we are doing this we will disuss how to configure `MyApp`.

 A> ### Destructors versus the Tracer
 A>